Raffaele Fitto: Career

 Born in Maglie, Apulia, Fitto began his political career during the 1990s in Christian Democracy (DC), the ruling party of post-war Italy.
 When the DC was dissolved and with the birth of the Second Italian Republic, he joined the DC's successor political parties and Christian democratic parties, such as Italian People's Party (PPI), the United Christian Democrats (CDU), and the Christian Democrats for Freedom (CDL).

 In 1999, he was elected to the European Parliament on the electoral list of Forza Italia (FI), of which he was a member from 2001 to 2009, when he joined The People of Freedom (PdL), the new party of Silvio Berlusconi.
 On 17 May 2015, Fitto left the new Forza Italia, which he had joined when it was re-founded in 2013, and the European People's Party Group to join the European Conservatives and Reformists.
 From 2015 to 2017, Fitto was a member of Conservatives and Reformists (CoR).
 In 2017, he joined Direction Italy (DI), which he left in 2019 to join the Brothers of Italy party led by Giorgia Meloni.
 In 2022, he was appointed to Giorgia Meloni's government.
 He was replaced in the European Parliament by Denis Nesci.

+In July 2026 the European Commission has designated Raffaele Fitto as Commission's Special Representative for Cyprus.